dsfellows/dsfellows/week_7_agenda.md

 Now look at your Javascript file.
 This uses Mapbox GL JS, a javascript library that can be used to style/format Mapbox maps, giving you options beyond what you can do with Mapbox's web interface.

-Find the section of the file that controls the popups.
+Find the section of the file that controls the menu.
+Can you change it to allow you to show/hide the different layers of your map?

+Now look for the section that controls the popups.
 Can you figure out which part of the code determines what text the popups display?
 Where is the data coming from?
 Can you change the information that's displayed?

 Try adding one additional Mapbox GL JS feature from the list [here](https://www.mapbox.com/mapbox-gl-js/examples/).